 Gifts of Inheritance Before the Marriage

 If you received gifts before your marriage, they are treated like other assets you bring into your marriage.
-They will not be excluded property.
+They will not be excluded from the property.
 Their value at the date of the marriage will be deducted from their value at the date of separation.
 While this means you do not have to share the entire value with your spouse, you will need to split the increase in its value.
 In some cases, for example, if you used the money to purchase a matrimonial home, the exclusion will be lost.

-The only exception would be if the person who gave you the gift explicitly states at the time of giving it that the gift and any increases in value of the gift are to be excluded.
+The only exception would be if the person who gave you the gift explicitly states at the time of giving it that the gift and any increases in the value of the gift are to be excluded.

 Protecting Your Gift or Inheritance

 To protect or avoid sharing the value of your gifts or inheritances, the two parties can enter into a marriage contract (or prenuptial agreement), where both parties agree upon separation the property will be treated as an excluded asset.
-This is useful if you own real estate prior to a marriage.
+This is useful if you own real estate prior to marriage.

 Another way you can claim an exclusion, either partially or fully, is to argue for an unequal division in court.
-Although this is a more complex process and would almost certainly required going to court.
+Although this is a more complex process and would almost certainly require going to court.

 What About Gifts Or Inheritances Received During The Marriage?

-If said gifts or inheritances are kept separate from family property, they can be excluded, including any increases in value.
+If said gifts or inheritances are kept separate from the family property, they can be excluded, including any increases in value.
 But keep in mind that they must still exist after the marriage.
 If you spent it or gave it away, it cannot be excluded.